Focus on privacy, sustainability, AI, accessibility, and other email marketing trends inside

 - Surveys, polls and user-generated interactive content.

-All in all, we can already say that 2021 is about to be a challenging, but interesting year.
+We can already say that 2024 is about to be a challenging, but interesting year.
 There are a lot of brand new trends emerging and older ones still in full force.
-It’s up to you, whether you’re going to take advantage of them and slay the competition.
-Good luck!
+It’s up to you whether you’re going to take advantage of them and slay the competition.